hknutzen/Netspoc/features.markdown

   - Redundant rules are removed and optionally warned about.
 - Highly optimized chains for iptables are generated.
 - Object-groups for ASA, PIX and NX-OS are generated.
-- IPSec configuration for Cisco ASA, ASA v8.4 and IOS is generated.
+- IPSec configuration for Cisco ASA and IOS is generated.
 - Commands for static routing are generated (optionally).
 - Network address translation (NAT) is supported.
 - HSRP / VRRP clusters are supported.